Gaurav1517/Learning-Kubernetes/TaintTolerations/TaintTolerations.md

 This pod will tolerate taints with the `NoSchedule` effect on the `dedicated=high-priority` taint, as well as any taints with the `NoExecute` effect.

 ## Taint and Toleration Lab Practice
-Here’s the complete list of lab commands for practicing **Taints and Tolerations in Kubernetes** along with their descriptions:

-## Taint and Toleration Lab Practice

 ### 1. **Get the list of nodes:**
 ```bash